PangolinPaw/massWatermark/README.md

 # massWatermark
 Apply a text-based watermark to all images in the current directory.

+## Requirements
+Besides PIL installed via pip (instructions below), the only requirement is Python 2.7

 ## Installation
 1. Download this repo
 2. Navigate to the download destination via the Terminal (`cd path/to/directory`)